The OBR is an independent body, which takes full responsibility for the content of all its publications and other pronouncements.

 The OBR buys some administrative support services from the Treasury, for example human resources and finance.
 These arrangements are set out in a Service level agreement.

-The OBR shares its accommodation at 20 Victoria Street, and buys some services (such as IT support), from the Attorney General’s Office.
-These arrangements are set out in an agreement between the OBR and the AGO.
+The OBR shares its accommodation at 102 Petty France, and buys some services (such as IT support), from the Ministry of Justice.

 Bank of England